-- [20] The Respondent indicated that it uses the NOI parameters for the year closest to the date of the sale.
+[21] The Respondent indicated that it uses the NOI parameters for the year closest to the

+- date of the sale.
 Therefore sales occurring between July 1, 2011 and December 31, 2011 would be analyzed using the parameters developed for July 1, 2011.
 The July 1, 2012 parameters would be applied to sales occurring after January 1, 2012.
-In each case the data used is typical data but for the period closest to the sale date. - [21] The Respondent did not show the ASRs for its sales, however, stated that the Complainant has incorrectly calculated the resulting ASRs for these sales.
+In each case the data used is typical data but for the period closest to the sale date. - [22] The Respondent did not show the ASRs for its sales, however, stated that the Complainant has incorrectly calculated the resulting ASRs for these sales.
 The Respondent also introduced a time adjustment table of 8 sales including the five sales used in its cap rate study.
 The sales to assessment ratios (SARs) were plotted on a time/ratio chart which indicated some upward slope to the line of central tendency.
-The Respondent argued that the sales used by the Complainant in its cap rate table showing ASRs have not been time adjusted and therefore they do not represent a correct relationship to market value.

-- [22] The Respondent argues that the two additional sales brought in by the Complainant are not valid for a cap rate study.
-The sale at 525 - 11 Avenue SW was purchased for its redevelopment potential and later sold for more than twice the original purchase price.
+The Respondent argued that the sales used by the Complainant in its cap rate table showing ASRs have not been time adjusted and therefore they do not represent a correct relationship to market value. - [23] The Respondent argues that the two additional sales brought in by the Complainant are not valid for a cap rate study.
+The sale at 525 11 Avenue SW was purchased for its redevelopment potential and later sold for more than twice the original purchase price.
 Therefore the purchasers were not buying this property for its current or future income.
-The Grondon Building at 1451 - 14 Street SW should be considered as a retail building and not an office building. - [23] The Respondent argued that the portfolio sale located at 809 10 Avenue SW and known as the Cooper Blok Building should be considered to be a valid sale despite the fact that it is a portfolio sale.
+The Grondon Building at 1451 14 Street SW should be considered as a retail building and not an office building. - [24] The Respondent argued that the portfolio sale located at 809 10 Avenue SW and known as the Cooper Blok Building should be considered to be a valid sale despite the fact that it is a portfolio sale.
 The appraisal commissioned by the purchasers shows that the appraised value is very close to the sale price, thus validating that this sale was at market value.
-The second sale removed by the Complainant, located at 605 11 Avenue SW was not known to the City as a sale that was not exposed to the market and the Complainant should have brought that information forward at an earlier date. - [24] The Respondent argued that based on the cap rate analysis of its five sales the cap rate should be confirmed at 5.25%. - [25] The Respondent in its determination of the rental rate for the current assessment has studied the Beltline as a whole.
+The second sale removed by the Complainant, located at 605 11 Avenue SW was not known to the City as a sale that was not exposed to the market and the Complainant should have brought that information forward at an earlier date. - [25] The Respondent argued that based on the cap rate analysis of its five sales the cap rate should be confirmed at 5.25%. - [26] With respect to the sale of the subject, the Respondent argued that this sale is only one market indicator and should not be given significant weight. - [27] The Respondent in its determination of the rental rate for the current assessment has studied the Beltline as a whole.
 This data shows median values for 2012 and for 2011 together with 2012 at \$14 per sq. ft.
 The median value for the last 3 months of the valuation period shows a median of \$15. per sq. ft., a weighted mean of \$15.19 per sq. ft. and a mean of 15.60 per sq. ft.
-The Respondent used this information to support the assessed rate of \$15.00 per sq. ft. - [26] The Respondent also reviewed vacancy levels across the whole of the Beltline including the full range of property types and classes.
+The Respondent used this information to support the assessed rate of \$15.00 per sq. ft. - [28] The Respondent also reviewed vacancy levels across the whole of the Beltline including the full range of property types and classes.
 This data shows the overall vacancy level to be 8.17%.
 The Respondent also presented a form of the Complainant evidence with certain corrections claiming that this data if corrected would yield a vacancy level for Class B office of 7.44%.